Khan Research Laboratories FC

 Khan Research Laboratories Football Club, abbreviated as KRL, serves as the football section of Khan Research Laboratories.
-Based in Rawalpindi, the club plays their home games at KRL Stadium.
+Based in Rawalpindi, the club plays their home games at KRL Football Stadium.
 The club used to compete in the National Football Championship and Pakistan Premier League.
 The club regularly participates in the National Football Challenge Cup.

 The club has won five Pakistan Premier League titles and six National Football Challenge Cups.
 With these eleven trophies, they are the most successful club in the country.
 They are the only Pakistani club to have reached a continental club final, the 2013 AFC President's Cup, where they lost 1–0 to Balkan FK.

 History

 Early years (1995–1998)

 The football team of the company Khan Research Laboratories was established in 1995, on the request of scientist Dr Abdul Qadeer Khan, and with the help and partnership of former international defender Ayaz Butt.

 The following year, they entered the departmental tournament of Pakistan 1996 President PFF Cup, failing to advance to the next stage.
 In its early years, the team also acquired service of Pakistan international players such as Sarfraz Rasool, Sajjad Hussain and Amir Ali Qureshi.

 In 1998, the team entered the National Football Championship, the premier football competition of Pakistan, in the 1998 season, where they lost 2–0 to Allied Bank in the quarter-finals.
 In the 1998 President PFF Cup, they also lost in quarter-finals to Pakistan Police.